Does your daughter want to earn holiday spending cash? Is she crafty? Consider selling on Etsy.

 How do I get people visiting the store?

 Don’t be shy about telling people about the business.
+This is the holiday season!
+People are looking for great gifts and can help you earn that holiday cash fast.
 Put links on your Facebook page and other social media sites.
 Facebook and Pinterest offer pages for businesses.
 Consider a separate page for your new brand.
 And, since Etsy is product and craft driven, visuals sell.
 Add photos of your handiwork to Instagram.